JVarhol/MakerspaceERP/README.md

 # Makerspace ERP

 A self-hosted inventory and asset management system for home makerspaces.
 Single-file frontend, FastAPI + SQLite backend, runs as a systemd service.
+This was vibe coded in 3 days with Claude.
+There may be bugs, things may be formed weird.
+Please submit bugs and feature requests.

 **Current version: v1.3.83**